Highly Complex Genome

 The study results have shown these "useless" regions to actually be very active in switching and regulating the encoding genes.
 Function has been assigned to about 80% of the genome, and shows that these areas are highly complex, inter-related, and information-dense.
 The mountain of cell complexity gets higher the more we study how cells function!

 However, I notice an unfortunate re-occurring attitude that if we can't assign function to something, then it has no function (thus the epithet "junk DNA").
 Such a view of cells seems strange because it seems naive.
 The rest of our world is amazingly complex; why should we assume that cells are simplistic considering all they do?
-I think the attitude connects to world view about biology:

 We now know that the bulk of cell DNA is extremely involved in life.
 However, the older view of the cell as simple could help make an evolutionary origins story be more intuitive.
-Those that would continue to use such a view show an intent to mislead because they want to make their story more palatable.
+Those that would continue to propagate such a view show an intent to mislead because they want to make their story more palatable.

 Most scientists won't use the "junk DNA" term (anymore).
 However it still largely represents what they had been thinking.
 They were genuinely surprised that these newly studied areas of the genome have turned out to be so important.
 In that, their Darwinian origins world view does them a disservice because it suggests an inaccurate biological model to them.

 Well-designed things encapsulate function, art, and planning for extended capability.
-We see this in exceptional products; and we see this in the biological world.
+We see this in exceptional human-designed products; and we see this in the biological world.
 In my opinion, the level of sophistication found so far in this partially completed study seems more compatible with origins by design than by chance.